 The man they called “Joe Cool” and “The Comeback Kid” hails from New Eagle, Pennsylvania, and played his college football at Notre Dame.
 He even played alongside Daniel “Rudy” Ruettiger (who he set the record straight about once).
-The rest of his career is practically history at this point: four Super Bowl championships, three Super Bowl MVPs, two NFL MVPs and more than 40,000 passing yards with the San Francisco 49ers and Kansas City Chiefs.
+The rest of his career is practically history at this point: four Super Bowl championships, countless victories over the New York Giants, three Super Bowl MVPs, two NFL MVPs and more than 40,000 passing yards and 270 touchdowns with the San Francisco 49ers and Kansas City Chiefs.

 Who Is Joe Montana’s Wife Jennifer Montana?

-Joe and Jennifer tied the knot back in 1985 and have been together ever since.
+Joe and Jennifer Wallace tied the knot back in 1985 and have been together ever since.

 The Montanas are very public people.
 In 2018, they took the field at Santa Clara’s Levi’s Stadium before an NFL football game between the 49ers and Detroit Lions.
-Montana spent 13 years of his 15-year career in San Francisco.
+Montana spent 13 years of his 15-year career in San Francisco and has a reported net worth of $100 million.
 Even as the two get older, they still look as good as ever.

 The Montanas Stopped a Kidnapping of Their Grandchild

-The former San Francisco 49ers star and his wife stopped an alleged kidnapping of their 9-month-old grandchild in their Malibu, Calif., home on Sunday, September, 27.
+The former San Francisco 49ers star and his wife stopped an alleged kidnapping of their 9-month-old grandchild in their Malibu, Calif., home in September 2020.

 According to CBS, who cited the Los Angeles County Sheriff’s Department, a “tussle” led to Jennifer Montana wrestling the baby away from home intruder Sodsai Dalzell’s arms.